arangodb-helper/arangodb-exporter/README.md

 ## Building

-To build this project, you need Go 1.8 or higher installed.
+To build this project, you need Go 1.8 or higher and Docker installed.
 Then run:

 ```bash